-Quark (Vermont Butter & Cheese Creamery)
+Quark (Vermont Creamery)

-Founded in 1984 by Allison Hooper and Bob Reese, Vermont Butter & Cheese is located near Websterville, Vermont.
-Having spent time with a small-scale cheesemaker in Brittany during the 1970's, Allison was working as a state dairy lab technician in Vermont when she responded to a request from Bob Reese to produce some fresh chèvre for a state dinner.
-At the time, Bob was employed as Marketing Director for the Vermont Dept of Agriculture.
-The chèvre was a hit, and, after some experimentation, Bob & Allison decided to go into production on a more formal basis, founding Vermont Creamery.
+Founded in 1984 by Allison Hooper and Bob Reese, Vermont Creamery is located near Websterville, Vermont.
+Having spent time with a small-scale cheesemaker in Brittany during the 1970s, Allison was working as a state dairy lab technician in Vermont when she responded to a request from Bob Reese to produce some fresh chèvre for a state dinner.
+At the time, Bob was employed as marketing director for the Vermont Department of Agriculture.
+The chèvre was a hit and after some experimentation, Bob and Allison decided to go into production on a more formal basis, founding Vermont Creamery.